 - Holding one kettlebell in each hand, assume a hip-width stance.

-- Keep the KBs at your sides with your palms are facing in.
+- Keep the KBs at your sides with your palms facing in.

 - Maintaining the upright posture, take one large step forward and bend your knees until they nearly touch the ground.